What is audit?

 - Repeat this audit in four months.

-- I could speak to the pharmacy technician and ask her to show me how she constructs the search.
-I could speak to the practice manager about searches and QOF in the tutorial on practice management next month.
+I need to improve my data collection skills.
+I could speak to the pharmacy technician and ask her to show me how she constructs the search.

 - Dr Naidoo is a GP trainer in Oxford.
 She has written three books on how to pass the CSA.
 The latest book CSA Practice Cases for the MRCGP was published in January 2016.